 Notes: You should be used to some walking if you choose this reasonably comprehensive trekking programme.
 Sturdy walking boots and a walking pole are recommended.
 Naturally one should carry your own water and relevant purification if you intend to top up on route.
 During the summer months hats and other sun protection is a wise move.

 We can customise arrangements.
 For example, shorten the tour; go to one place and do excursions from the accommodation.

-This does not operate during winter months :) Notes about wall sections.
+This does not operate during winter months :) Notes on wall sections.

 Price: Based on 2 persons A$1223 per person is a guideline price.
 This is based on the ‘middle season’.
 Some variations might apply during high seasons, or if hotels within the style indicated, are not available when booking.